-Appendix C: Additional safeguarding arrangements during COVID-19
+Appendix D: Additional safeguarding arrangements during COVID-19

-During periods of partial closure due to lockdown arrangements, we have assessed the needs of all our pupils and put in place plans to support them and their families during the summer term.
-These plans included an education offer and arrangements to support pupils with their safety and wellbeing.
-Where appropriate, the plans included actions and interventions from other agencies, as we continued to work with partners to provide an appropriate level of support.
-These plans were regularly reviewed to ensure they reflected current need and were updated accordingly to ensure appropriate support is in place.
+When pupils are not in school due to self-isolation or due to lockdown arrangements, we have put in place plans to support all our pupils and their families having assessed their needs.
+These plans include an education offer and arrangements to support pupils with their safety and wellbeing.
+Where appropriate, the plans include actions and interventions from other agencies, as we will continue to work with partners to provide an appropriate level of support.
+These plans are regularly reviewed to ensure they reflect current need and are updated accordingly to ensure appropriate support is in place.

-We have now returned to full opening and our usual Child Protection Policy applies.
-However, as a response to COVID-19 and to ensure we are compliant with government guidance and Health and Safety law, other arrangements are in place and we have communicated this to all parents.
+As a response to COVID-19 and to ensure we are compliant with government guidance and Health and Safety law, other arrangements are in place and we have communicated these to all parents and staff.
 We have a robust risk assessment in place and will continue to regularly review this and update it as required.
 This review process will consider whether our current plans and protective measures are: